Are My Assets Safe?

 Our internal controls, processes and reporting related to maintenance of client accounts are reviewed each year as part of our required annual examination by the Office of Commissioner of Banks for the State of North Carolina.

-Note we also have separate audits of our internal processes and procedures by an independent accounting firm, Crowe Horwath LLP.
-The Crowe Horwath auditors responsible for and performing our audit specialize in reviewing and testing internal controls for financial institutions.
+Note we also have separate audits of our internal processes and procedures by an independent accounting firm, Elliott Davis.
+The Elliott Davis auditors responsible for performing our audits specialize in reviewing and testing internal controls for financial institutions.
 In addition, we serve as the “back office” for several banks who to date have chosen to outsource their operations.
-These banks performed their own due diligence of our capabilities in their decision to engage our firm and require a separate audit by Crowe Horwath of the specific functions we provide to them.
+These banks performed their own due diligence of our capabilities in their decision to engage our firm and require a separate audit of the specific functions we provide to them.

 An independent audit of the financial statements of Trust Company of the South is performed each year by a public accounting firm.
 The auditors review and confirm our records of client accounts with the accounts of the custodians of our clients’ assets.

-We also have a compliance officer who performs periodic reviews of client accounts, evaluates internal controls, and conducts random audits to ensure assets held with our custodians match what is held in our client accounts.
+We also have a chief compliance officer who performs periodic reviews of client accounts, evaluates internal controls, and conducts random audits to ensure assets held with our custodians matches what it held in our client accounts.
 These findings are reported to the Audit Committee of the Board of Directors of Trust Company of the South, who also oversee all risk compliance controls and meet on a regular basis throughout the year.

 We realize that this is a lot of information to digest but we wanted to communicate some of the important safeguards and controls in place to protect our clients’ assets.
 You have placed your trust and your money with us.
-It is our job to maintain that trust.
+It is our job to ensure that you continue with that trust.

-Please contact us with any questions or if you would like to discuss further the areas outlined above.
+Please contact us with any questions or if you would like to discuss further areas outlined above or any other concerns.